2015–16 La Liga

-The 2015–16 La Liga football season (known as the Liga BBVA for sponsorship reasons) was the 85th since its establishment.
+The 2015–16 La Liga season (known as the Liga BBVA for sponsorship reasons) was the 85th since its establishment.
 Barcelona were the defending champions.
-It started on 21 August 2015 and concluded on 15 May 2016.
-Barcelona retained the title (their 24th Liga title) after beating Granada 3–0 on the final matchday.
+The season began on 21 August 2015, and concluded on 15 May 2016.

+Barcelona successfully retained the title (their 24th Liga overall) following a 3–0 win against Granada on the final matchday.
 Barcelona, Real Madrid and Atlético Madrid were engaged in an intense title race, with the three teams finishing with 91, 90 and 88 points respectively.

-Luis Suárez finished as top scorer, being the first player apart from Lionel Messi and Cristiano Ronaldo to do so since the 2008–09 season.
+Barcelona's Luis Suárez finished as the league's top scorer, becoming the first player apart from Lionel Messi or Cristiano Ronaldo to do so since the 2008–09 season.

 Teams

 Promotion and relegation (pre-season)

 A total of twenty teams contested the league, including seventeen sides from the 2014–15 season and three promoted from the 2014–15 Segunda División.
 This included the two top teams from the Segunda División, Real Betis and Sporting Gijón, and the winners of the play-offs, Las Palmas.

 Almería and Córdoba were relegated to 2015–16 Segunda División in the previous season, after spending two and one years in La Liga, respectively.
 Elche was administratively relegated despite finishing in 13th.
 Following the competition rules, Eibar, who finished 18th, remained in the league.

 Real Betis was the first team from the Segunda División to achieve promotion, after a one-year absence from La Liga, on 24 May 2015 after winning 3–0 over Alcorcón.

 On 7 June 2015, Sporting Gijón secured promotion on the final matchday, after their 3–0 win against Betis allowed the club to leapfrog Girona, who drew their final match and could not retain second place and automatic promotion.
 Sporting returned to the top level after three years.

 Las Palmas achieved promotion on 21 June 2015, after defeating Zaragoza in the promotion play-off final on away goals.
 Las Palmas won the second 2–0 leg at home after losing the first leg away 3–1, and returned to the first division after thirteen years away.
 They also became the first island team to play in La Liga since Mallorca's relegation from the top flight in the 2012–13 season.
 During those thirteen seasons, the club spent two of them in the third-tier Segunda División B.